amaiorov/interactive-projects/README.md

 * curious
 * upset

 This data was processed through an NLP engine and subsequently color coded to an emotional response, i.e. red for “angry” or green for “happy”.
 Afterwards, these sentiments were visualized as “bubbles” embedded into the client logo.
 Each bubble could be tapped to open it and see the actual social media reaction.
 The data was updated regularly so that live sentiment was visible.

 As a result, when Nike, for instance, released a new Jordan sneaker and the consumers’ general reaction was “hey, this design sucks”, the interactive wall would present the Nike swoosh logo filled with primarily red circles.
-On the contrary, if Delta was to release an extremely fun safety video and consumers found if funny and like it, the Delta logo would be displayed with “positive” colors/
+On the contrary, when Delta released an extremely fun safety video and consumers found if funny and like it, the Delta logo would be displayed with “positive” colors.

 ### Responsibilities
 * surveying the office space for potential locations